obscrivn/RBootcamp3/chapter1.md

 *** =instructions

-- Change the line 1 : instead of byrow=TRUE, use byrow=FALSE
+- Change the line 1 : instead of byrow=TRUE, use byrow=FALSE, add number **15** at the end of the vector
 - Change ncol to 2 instead of 3
 - Change colnames to only High and Low
 - Change row name to only current and former